Pippa Middleton Takes Her 11-Month-Old Son, Arthur, To A Toddler Gym

 Pippa Middleton, famous sister of future Queen Consort Kate, is well-known for her love of fitness.
-Now, in a column written for Waitrose, she has discussed passing along that passion to her son, despite the fact that he is still less than a year old (via The Mirror).
+Now, in a column written for Waitrose, she has discussed passing along that passion to her son, despite the fact that he is still less than a year old as reported by The Mirror.

 Pippa was first thrust into the limelight at the royal wedding between her sister and Prince William.
 Due to her dedication to exercise, she had developed a perky posterior, and fans took note and lavished attention on the younger Middleton sister.

-Despite the media blitz, Pippa remained dedicated to her fitness, and often challenged herself with competitions or philanthropic endeavors.
+Despite the media blitz, Pippa remained dedicated to her fitness and often challenged herself with competitions or philanthropic endeavors.

 For example, she participated in at least two cross-country skiing races, one in Norway and one in Switzerland.
-She has also traded snow for sun, as she completed her first marathon in Kenya, participating in the Safaricon Marathon.
+She has also traded snow for sun, as she completed her first marathon in Kenya, participating in the Safaricom Marathon.

 Most impressively, she also completed a cross-country bike tour of the United States, a distance that tallied 3,000 miles.
 In addition to these accomplishments, Pippa also discussed fitness ideas and motivational tips in her Waitrose column.